ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

                 ; points (ASCII 0x21) MUST be
                 ; encoded

-  obs-dmarc-uri = dmarc-uri "!"
+  obs-dmarc-uri = dmarc-uri obs-dmarc-report-size
+                ; Obsolete syntax, reporters should ignore the ; obs-dmarc-report-size if it is found in a DMARC Policy Record.

+  obs-dmarc-report-size = "!"
 1*DIGIT [ "k" / "m" / "g" / "t" ]
-                ; Obsolete syntax, reporters should ignore the ; size if it is found in a DMARC Policy Record.

   dmarc-sep     = *WSP ";" *WSP